1 . How is “ESG” in your jurisdiction defined in a corporate/commercial context, and what are its major elements?

 - Under the Energy Efficiency law, companies with an energy consumption for final use of over 50 tera-calories in the previous calendar year are Energy Management Capable Consumers, who must submit an energy management plan to the authority.

-- Under Labour Inclusion Law No. 21,015, employers with more than 100 employees must comply with the inclusion of people with disabilities in the labour market (through a hiring quota for people with disabilities or with two possible alternatives to comply in the event of unsuccessful searches for applicants for the workplace: (i) donations to an NGO’s project or activity for people with disabilities; or (ii) entering into service contracts with companies that employ people with disabilities).
+- Under Labor Inclusion Law No. 21,015, employers with more than 100 employees must comply with the inclusion of people with disabilities in the labor market (through a hiring quota for people with disabilities or with two possible alternatives to comply in the event of unsuccessful searches for applicants for the workplace: (i) donations to an NGO’s project or activity for people with disabilities; or (ii) entering into service contracts with companies that employ people with disabilities).

 Hedge funds/asset managers

 AFPs are required to comply with NCG 276 of the SP.

 The Chilean Central Bank in its most recent Financial Stability Report has highlighted the challenges that climate change may have for the stability of the financial system and has outlined a work agenda to face those challenges.
 In addition, many banks have voiced that they have incorporated sustainability indicators and climate change into their credit policies and sustainability-linked loans.

 The Ministry of the Environment announced that it will strive for the amendment of the Extended Producer Responsibility Law to include textile products as a priority product to combat clothing dumping and other illegal actions.